platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 and the necessary certificate chain supplied by your TLS provider in your application's `private` directory (not web accessible), and then open a ticket to let our team know to install it.

-Platform.sh Enterprise-Dedicated supports a single TLS certificate on the origin.
+Dedicated supports a single TLS certificate on the origin.
 Support for multiple certificates is offered only through a CDN such as CloudFront or Fastly.
 Self-signed certificates can optionally be used on the origin for development purposes or for enabling TLS between the CDN and origin.